Alternate Work Location

 - Does a request to work at home as a result of a medical hardship fulfill the following requirements?

-- Have you and the employee completed an “Alternate Work Location Agreement”?
+- Have you and the employee completed a “Remote Work Location Agreement”?

-- Has approval then been received in writing from the appropriate Dean or Director?
+- Has final approval been received from the appropriate Director and Dean or Vice President?

 The following is the department responsible for overseeing implementation of and assuring compliance with this policy.
 This is whom to contact with questions about the policy or to report suspected violations:Classification & Compensation

 University of Florida Human Resources